Derrick

 A derrick is a lifting device composed at minimum of one guyed mast, as in a gin pole, which may be articulated over a load by adjusting its guys.
 Most derricks have at least two components, either a guyed mast or self-supporting tower, and a boom hinged at its base to provide articulation, as in a stiffleg derrick.
-The most basic type of derrick is controlled by three or four lines connected to the top of the mast, which allow it both to move laterally and cant up and down.
+The most basic type of derrick is controlled by three or four lines connected to the top of the mast, which allow it to both move laterally and cant up and down.
 To lift a load, a separate line runs up and over the mast with a hook on its free end, as with a crane.

+Derricks are especially useful for high-rise rigging, jobs that cover a long period of time, or jobs when the impact to street or pedestrian traffic is a concern.
 Forms of derricks are commonly found aboard ships and at docking facilities.
-Some large derricks are mounted on dedicated vessels, and known as floating derricks and sheerlegs.
+Large derricks mounted on dedicated vessels are known as floating derricks and shearlegs.

 The term derrick is also applied to the framework supporting a drilling apparatus in an oil rig.
 The derrick derives its name from a type of gallows named after Thomas Derrick, an Elizabethan era English executioner.

 Types

-There are various types of derrick based on how the tower or mast is set up and the use of boom:
+There are various types of derrick based on how the tower or mast is set up and the use of boom.

-A frame
+A-frame

-A-frame derrick means a derrick in which the boom is hinged from a cross member between the bottom ends of two upright members spread apart at the lower ends and joined at the top; the boom point secured to the junction of the side members, and the side members are braced or guyed from this junction point..
+An A-frame derrick is one in which the boom is hinged from a cross member between the bottom ends of two upright members spread apart at the lower ends and joined at the top; the boom point secured to the junction of the side members, and the side members are braced or guyed from this junction point.